 Where to Stay in Istanbul

-- ($$$$) MGallery Galata – Gorgeous hotel, beautiful rooms, lovely restaurants, and spa and in a perfect location.
+- ($$$$) MGallery Galata: Gorgeous hotel with beautiful rooms, lovely restaurants, and a spa – all in a perfect location.

 Extra Places to Visit in Turkey

 Have extra time for your trip to Turkey?
-Consider adding these other amazing destinations in between!
+Consider adding these other amazing destinations in Turkey!

 - Salda Lake: Considered the Maldives of Turkey!

 - Pammukale: Natural pools that look like a cotton candle castle.
 This attraction is close to Ephesus/Izmir or you can fly into Denizli-Cardak Airport from Cappadocia (Kayseri).
+You can also take a tour from Izmir.
 However, it is very crowded and touristy.
-If you decide to go here, get there as soon as it opens to beat a swarm of the crowds.
+If you decide to go, get there as soon as it opens to beat a swarm of the crowds.